Is it true that carrying out a loft conversion has been made easier?

 Yes, if the property is a listed property or is in a conservation area.
 In addition, certain minor requirements include:

-- side facing windows to be obscure glazed (only if they are dormer windows)
+- The side facing windows to be obscurely glazed (only if they are dormer windows)

 - any opening to be 1.7m above the floor level.